AlecTraas/computational-geo-lab/Portfolios/Kai.md

 I have finished the first draft of my code, and I am currently working to debug the program.
 Unfortunately, I have found I substantial number of issues like the one I just described.

 As for progress on the $\mathbb{H}^2$ Convex Hull Program, I have been researching libraries to help with hyperbolic geometry display and abstract away some of the code I'd have to write myself.
 One really nice-looking library I've found is the [geometry-tools](https://public.websites.umich.edu/~tjwei/geometry_tools/geometry_tools.html) API by Theodore Weisman.
 I will investigate it further, but it seems very promising.

+Still not sure how to import the API into Colab.